MicrosoftDocs/bot-docs/articles/adaptive-dialog/adaptive-dialog-prebuilt-recognizers.md

 ### Cross training your LUIS and QnA models

 To gain the full benefits of the cross-trained recognizer set, [cross train][cross-train-concepts] your `.lu` and `.qna` files.
 The Bot Framework Command Line Interface (BF CLI) tool provides a command to automate this process, the [luis:cross-train][bf-luiscross-train] and [qnamaker:cross-train][qnamaker-cross-train] commands.
-Running the cross-train command will update all `.lu` and `.qna` files in the directory and sub-directories specified.
+Running the cross-train command will create copies of the `.lu` and `.qna` files, make the required updates, then save to the specified directory.

 > [!TIP]
 >